jagenjo/litescene.js/guides/draw.md

 # LS.Draw

-To render things on our scene we rely on the rendering pipeline and the LS.RenderInstances that are collected from the scene.
+To render things on our scene we rely on the rendering pipeline and the ```LS.RenderInstance``` that are collected from the scene.

 But sometimes we want to render in immediate mode (mostly for debug purposes but also to create 3D GUIs or helpers).

-LiteScene includes a namespace called ```LS.Draw``` which contains several functions to render basic shapes or meshes without the need to create a LS.RenderInstance.
+LiteScene includes a namespace called ```LS.Draw``` which contains several functions to render basic shapes or meshes without the need to create a ```LS.RenderInstance```.

 Keep in mind that anything rendered using immediate mode wont receive any of the behaviours provided by the render pipeline (like shadows, reflections, picking, etc).

 Also remember that you can always call WebGL directly or to use the LiteGL methods to access WebGL to render anything, LS.Draw is just a list of helpers to make it easier.
+For more info [check the render methods for litescene](rendering_methods.md)

 ## Rendering in immediate mode